 Travel can be both wonderful and terrible for your mental health, sometimes at the exact same time.

-I should know — I’ve been travelling for seven years with every possible type of anxiety you could imagine.
+I should know — I’ve been travelling for a decade with every possible type of anxiety you could imagine.
 I’ve had panic attacks in Vietnam, starved myself in Mozambique, and had a breakdown in Mexico.
 There have been times where I’ve been so convinced travel was the cause of my anxiety, I’ve hung up my backpack and retired my passport.

 But on the flip side, I cite travel as the number one cure for my anxiety.
 It’s thanks to travel that my once-daily panic attacks now occur once a year, if that.
 It’s thanks to travel that I have confidence in myself, few worries, and a determination not to let my mental health hold me back.

 So there you have it.
 Travel can both make your anxiety worse, and take it away.
-Here are my most treasured apps, websites, and tools to make sure it does the latter rather than the former.
+Here are my most treasured apps, websites, and tools to make sure it does the latter, not the former.

 Use Headspace for Meditation